 Next up is Hillel “Helly” Nahmad, a Manhattan art dealer who, like Trump, is another lucky sperm born into wealth and privilege.
 But not satisfied with just being “stinking rich” he conspired with Russian oligarchs to operate an illegal gambling ring out of his Trump Tower apartment.
 Trump will of course deny that he had knowledge of Nahmad’s criminal past when he sold him the entire 51st floor of Trump Tower beginning in 1999.
 But it was hardly Nahmad’s first brush with the feds who were after him for stolen art, including a $25 million Modigliani stolen by the Nazis and acquired illegally by Nahmad’s family.
 It’s something that would have turned up in any $50 background investigation, if indeed Trump really cared about curating his Tower occupants.

-Nahmad was convicted of operating illegal gambling and sentenced to prison for 1 year.
-It’s also curious why Russian oligarchs chose Trump’s building as a safe haven for their criminal activities, which included money laundering and the acquisition of several floors of overpriced condos.
+Nahmad was convicted of operating illegal gambling and sentenced to prison.
+It’s curious why Russian oligarchs chose Trump’s building as a safe haven for their criminal activities, which included money laundering and the acquisition of several floors of overpriced condos.
 Curious indeed.

 Vadim Trincher was Nahmad’s partner in the illegal gambling but he was much more than that.
 He was a soldier of Russian mob boss Alimzhan Tokhtakhounov.
 He bought a 63rd floor Trump Tower apartment from a Russian oligarch and mobster, Oleg Boiko, to whom Trump personally sold it.
 So Trump allowed two criminals to own that pad.

 It’s said that Trump owes his horrible, Versailles-on-angel-dust decorating taste to Trincher and his wife.
 Trincher was tried and convicted of racketeering along with 30 others.
 In other words, Trump Tower was home to a crime ring that operated, at best, right under Trump’s nose.

 What’s a bunch of convicted criminals without a brutal psychopath?
 Enter Jean-Claude “Baby Doc” Duvalier, a man so nasty and so corrupt that he literally had to flee his presidency and his country of Haiti — and right into the welcoming arms of Donald Trump, who sold him Apartment 54K in Trump Tower in 1983.
 To hide the transaction, the sale was done through a Panamanian shell company.
 That’s actually illegal in NY State.